 Just in case you’re not familiar with the flag, let’s have a look.
-It has three horizontal stripes — red, black, red.
-The black one is slightly skinnier, and it has three white Xs in it.
+It has three horizontal stripes — red, black, and red.
+The black one is slightly thinner, and it has three white Xs in it.

-Depending on whether you have the maturity level of a teenager or not, I have good news or bad news: those Xs are actually crosses.
+Depending on whether you have the maturity level of a teenager or not, I have some good news (or bad news): those Xs find their origins in Christianity.

-A common legend about the flag is that there are three crosses to represent fire, floods, and the black plague (problems that old Amsterdammers had to deal with a little too often).
-Unfortunately, that’s not true either.
-I know I’m just crushing all your dreams today, but please don’t shoot the messenger.
+A common legend about the flag is that the three crosses represent fire, floods, and the black plague.
+Why?
+Those are precisely the problems that Amsterdammers had to deal with a little too often back in the day, unfortunately.

-And, they’re in every single tourist shop, on hundreds of things you don’t need (but will probably buy anyway).
+And, they’re also in every single tourist shop, in the “things you don’t need” section (but will probably buy anyway). 🛍

-If you came to this article wanting some raunchy story on the Amsterdam flag to make your friends giggle, I’m sorry that I let you down.
-But, I hope you’re now a little more interested in the history of Amsterdam and why things are the way they are!
-And remember, not everything in Holland is about drugs and sex.
+If you came to this article wanting some raunchy story on the Amsterdam flag to make your friends giggle, we’re sorry that we let you down.

 What do you think of Amsterdam’s flag?
-Let us know in the comments below!
+Tell us in the comments below!